-Before diving in, could we collectively take a moment to appreciate the natural beauty that is the Blue Lagoon?
+Before diving in, could we collectively take a moment to appreciate the natural beauty that is the world-famous Blue Lagoon Jamaica?
 No filter / edit.

 2. Community tourism

 Raft and boat rides, a beach bar, as well as small souvenir shops operated by local residents line the Blue Lagoon.

 There are a number of locals providing boat and raft rides around the lagoon.
 There doesn’t seem to be a standard cost for each service, as different vendors may provide different prices.